Basssiiie/OpenRCT2-RideVehicleEditor/README.md

 ## See it in action

-The plugin was featured in these plugin recommendations/rankings!
+The plugin was featured in these plugin recommendations / rankings!

 - **[Top 10 OpenRCT2 Plugins](https://youtu.be/IeLoyNDq_7A)**, by Marcel Vos
 - **[Top 5 Plugins for OpenRCT2](https://youtu.be/isfXGf9cUu4)**, by Fidwell